irSilviana/ea-johndeerepayment/README.md

 - **Provides three modes of payment methods**:

-  - **Preselected Users**: Only users who are preselected will be able to use the John Deere payment method.
+  - **Preselected Users**: Only preselected users will be able to use the John Deere payment method.
   - **Enabled Users**: All users who have the John Deere account enabled will be able to use the John Deere payment method.
   - **All Users**: All users will be able to use the John Deere payment method.